Proton

 How does cloud storage work?

-Internet access is really the only limitation on using cloud storage.
-As long as you have a device connected to the internet, you only need to sign into your cloud service’s app or web portal to download or upload files.
+When you upload a file to the cloud, your cloud storage provider duplicates it and stores copies on remote servers.
+As long as you have a device connected to the internet, you can sign in to your cloud service using a web browser or app to download or upload files.

 • Ownership: A private cloud is owned and operated by a single organization and only members of that organization have access to it.
 In a public cloud, you share the cloud service’s resources (for example, servers and network devices) with other people.